rlue/photein/README.md

 > ⚠️ **Note**
 >
 > Strictly speaking, Photein does not handle requirement #1;
-> for that, use Archivistd in combination with other software,
+> for that, use Xferase in combination with other software,
 > such as Syncthing or systemd.

 Installation